TomaszSulkowski94/PV_App/README.md

 > You need to take all available components for this meeting.
 You need to open the components page and download components list
 > from the database system.
 After a meeting, your boss selected some components and changed their prices.
 To perform this action
 > you need to open components pages and click on the pencil icon to change the price.

-## Project Status
-Project is: in progress.

-## Room for Improvement
-Room for improvement:
-- Refactor code

 ## Contact
 Created by [@Tomasz Sułkowski](https://www.linkedin.com/in/tomasz-su%C5%82kowski/) -